 - Notify you about changes to our service;

-- To gather statistics about memberships and people interested in cycling; or
+- To gather statistics about memberships and people interested in and/or taking part in cycling;

-- To segment your personal data to make sure that you only receive information that is relevant to you.
-For example, if you are based in Aberdeen, to make sure that you do not receive information about events in Cornwall.
+- To segment your personal data to make sure that you only receive information that is relevant to you;

-- Publish and maintain a comprehensive set of results and rankings for the sport of cycling
+- To publish and maintain a comprehensive set of results and rankings for the sport of cycling;

 British Cycling will not use any of the personal information we collect from you to make automated business decisions.